Interesting and Useful Sites

 A site on entropy particular focuses on how the concept is relevant to communication.

 Particularly for students taking Honours in another subject, look at the good natural science pages (from the John Jay College of Criminal Justice) which offer a well written introduction to a range of physical science topics, with Java animations.
-The University of Colorado offers Physics 2000, an introductory modern physics course also with some good java interactive animated diagrams (better than anything available yet on our own pages).
+The University of Colorado offers physics simulations They also offer open acces to their modern physics course materials.

 Want an application for all that mechanics you've swatted up?
 Try Amusement Park Physics.